-The Department of Energy (DOE) frequently enacts rules targeted on reducing energy consumption and pollution in the United States.
-With the newest 2023 HVAC regulatory changes now in effect, you might wonder if the changes impact new AC units, energy efficiency and if they mean you will have to replace your home’s AC system.
-Here are the answers to some frequently asked questions on this topic.
+The Department of Energy (DOE) continuously enacts rules focused on reducing energy consumption and pollution in the United Provinces.
+With the most recent 2023 HVAC regulatory changes now in effect, you might wonder if the changes impact new AC units, energy efficiency and whether they’ll mean you need to replace your existing AC system.
+Here are the answers to some frequently asked questions on these new standards.

 Why Did the DOE Make HVAC Regulatory Changes?

-The new guidelines, which took effect on January1, 2023, apply to new AC units and heat pumps.
-These modifications are designed to standardize and optimize energy efficiency, produce more environmentally friendly options and set new standards for refrigerants and testing methods.
+The new guidelines, which took effect on January1, 2023, cover new air conditioners and heat pumps.
+These changes aim to standardize and optimize energy efficiency, create more environmentally friendly options and establish new standards for refrigerants and testing methods.

 How Is Heating and Cooling Efficiency Measured?

-All air conditioners and heat pumps get a seasonal energy efficiency ratio (SEER) specifying the level of cooling output in British thermal units or BTUs over a typical cooling season divided by the power consumed.
-The higher the SEER rating, the more energy efficient the unit is, as it can remove the same amount of heat using less energy.
-This rating method has been an industry standard since the 1970s, empowering consumers to easily compare different AC units and choose ones that meet their energy efficiency desires.
+All air conditioners and heat pumps get a seasonal energy efficiency ratio (SEER) signifying the level of cooling output over a regular cooling season (in British thermal units or BTUs) divided by the electricity consumed (in watt-hours).
+The higher the SEER rating, the more energy efficient the unit is, as it can remove the same level of heat using a reduced level of energy.
+This rating process has been an industry standard since the 1970s, empowering consumers to easily evaluate different AC units and choose ones that meet their energy efficiency needs.

-Some air conditioning units also have an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
+Some ACs also have an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
 Unlike SEER, EER does not account for seasonal changes and instead evaluates the unit’s efficiency during peak performance.
-EER is used for determining an air conditioner’s operation during the hottest days of the year.
+EER is used for calculating an AC unit’s performance during the hottest days of the year.

-Heat pump heating efficiency is tested utilizing the heating seasonal performance factor (HSPF).
+Heat pump heating efficiency is tested with the heating seasonal performance factor (HSPF).
 This ratio determines the total heating required during the heating season (in BTUs) divided by the total watt-hours of electricity consumed.
-A lot like SEER and EER, a higher HSPF rating shows greater energy efficiency.
-HSPF has been a common heating efficiency measurement since the late 1980s.
+Like SEER and EER, a higher HSPF rating shows improved energy efficiency.
+HSPF has been a standard heating efficiency measurement since the late 1980s.

 How Are SEER2, EER2 and HSPF2 Different?

-SEER2, EER2 and HSPF2 are the newest ways to determine air conditioning and heat pump efficiency.
-These new standards give homeowners a more accurate understanding of their energy use when they purchase a particular AC unit or heat pump.
+SEER2, EER2 and HSPF2 are the newest ways to measure AC and heat pump efficiency.
+These brand-new standards give homeowners a more precise picture of their energy use when they install a particular AC unit or heat pump.

-SEER2-compliant units also use updated refrigerants with less global warming potential (GWP) and ozone depletion potential (ODP) compared to refrigerants used in the past.
-Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for fixing older units, but they won’t be allowed in new HVAC systems.
+SEER2-compliant designs also use updated refrigerants with less global warming potential (GWP) and ozone depletion potential (ODP) compared to refrigerants used in the past.
+Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for restoring older units, but they won’t be allowed in new Air conditioning systems.

 What Are the New 2023 Federal Regulations for Energy Efficiency?

-The changes in HVAC system testing requirements mean SEER2, EER2 and HSPF2 are more accurate.
-They entail testing equipment under more accurate field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t consider.
+The changes in HVAC system evaluation requirements mean SEER2, EER2 and HSPF2 are more accurate.
+They require testing equipment under more practical field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t take into consideration.

 - Air conditioners installed in the North: 13.4 SEER2 (14 SEER)